lukipedio/UVVM_3rd_party_VIP/README.md

 # ***  UNDER CONSTRUCTION - TO BE RELEASED WEEK 18  ***

-# UVVM Contributions Repository
+# UVVM 3rd party VIP (Verification IP) Repository

-This repository was created to facilitate user contributions of user IPs, e.g. BFMs or complete Verification IPs (VIPs) with BFM and VVC.

-# Contributor info
+## Type of verification IP
+This repository is provided to give an overview of all available UVVM compatible Verification IP (VIP).
+- BFM: BFM packages only (with no VVC)
+- VVC: Complete VVCs, with built-in BFMs for interface/protocol oriented interfaces
+- Any other verification IP that could be useful.

+## Opens source and commercial
+This overview will include free, open source VIP, but also commercial VIP.
+The intention here to get a full overview.
+The users can make their choice whether they want commercial or Open source VIP

-## Uploading IPs
+## Submitting VIPs
-To submit your IP to the UVVM Contributions repository, please send an email with a link to the git-repository where the IP is uploaded to the UVVM team (support@bitvis.no).
+To submit your VIP to this repository, please send an email with a link to the VIP to the UVVM team (support@bitvis.no).
-We will then link to your IP as a submodule in the UVVM Contributions Git Repository.
-You can specify if you want us to link to a specific branch, or to the master branch of your repository.
+We will then link to your VIP in the list below.
+If you link to a Git Repository, you can choose whether to link to a specific branch, or to the master branch of your repository.
-Bitvis and the UVVM team will not verify or control the quality of submitted IPs, but some rules must be followed in order for the IP to be accepted.
+Bitvis and the UVVM team will not verify or control the quality of submitted VIP as we are not experts on every single interface or protocol ;-)
+It will be up to the community to give feedback on the various VIP.

 ## Rules
 * VHDL only